 Our training session this week was mostly about teaching me to unteach undesirable behaviors.
 Now when he demand barks, I redirect him by asking for a behavior he knows well and then praising him for that.
 He does not get what he is asking for anymore.
 It will probably be harder to train me than it is him.
 There will be no more throwing his bone from the couch at night while watching the news.
 He loves this game and it is an easy way to keep him occupied while we relax.
 The issue has become that we get bored with it before he does, thus, the barking, so no more bone throwing unless we are standing or sitting in a designated bone throwing seat.
 I am so glad to have a trainer that can quickly assess the problem and tell me how to fix it.
 I wish I was a training genius so I wouldn’t make silly mistakes.

-The Picture above shows Mel and Sagan outside of the Doylestown Friends Meeting building.
+The picture above shows Mel and Sagan sitting happily on the couch.

-The picture above shows Sagan on his 30-foot leash exploring the grounds outside.
+The picture above shows Sagan learning to walk on the treadmill.

 The other funny thing, but not really, was that Sagan discovered tissue boxes.
 We have them all over the house and he located every single one of them.
 His goal was to shred the boxes.
 I have given him boxes to shred ever since he was a puppy.
 They make great puzzles and are generally safe if supervised.
 I always handed them to him so he would know they were his to shred.
 Well, he is a genius poodle and he decided he could find his own boxes which he proceeded to do with great efficiency.
 He had five boxes before I knew what was going on.
 Nobody got hurt but now I am back to teaching a solid “leave it” command.
 This is what I get for having a gifted and talented dog.
 They are just like super curious children.
 They need their mind occupied or they will make their own fun.
 Next week is Thanksgiving and our house will be full so for the next few days I will be working diligently to undo what I did.
 I will let you know how it goes.